Conveuropean logo

 Near kembs France

-There are 2 alsatian cities bordering with the north of Switzerland: Saint Louis and Huningue, where you can do an interesting bike ride along the Huninguen channel.
-This old channel fed by the rhine river was built in the 19th century and used to be a fluvial medium of transport in this region.
-Despite the chilly weather today we decided to ride along the canal and we went all the way up to Kembs.
-When were approaching the town I found this funny tree in the middle of this growing field.
-Kudos for the owner to spare the life of this little tree!!
+There are 2 Alsatian cities bordering the north of Switzerland: Saint Louis and Huningue, where you can do an interesting bike ride along the Huninguen channel.
+This old channel, fed by the Rhine River, was built in the 19th century and used to be a fluvial medium of transport in this region.
+Despite the chilly weather today, we decided to ride along the canal and went all the way up to Kembs.
+When we were approaching the town, I found this funny tree in the middle of this growing field.
+Kudos to the owner for sparing the life of this little tree!

 Galo-Roman Ruins in Besancon